awsdocs/amazon-sagemaker-developer-guide/doc_source/object2vec-encoder-embeddings.md

 {"in0": [774, 14, 21, 206]}
 ```

-In both these formats, you specify only one input type, either `“in0”` or `“in1.”` The inference service then invokes the corresponding encoder and outputs the embeddings for each of the instances\.
+In both of these formats, you specify only one input type: `“in0”` or `“in1.”` The inference service then invokes the corresponding encoder and outputs the embeddings for each of the instances\.

 ## OUTPUT: ENCODER EMBEDDINGS<a name="object2vec-out-encoder-embeddings-data"></a>